-Since my very first post over four years ago I've been able to reconcile the stupidity of my multitude of financial mistakes.
+Since my very first post in 2009 I've been able to reconcile the stupidity of my multitude of financial mistakes.
 I've met many friends online who are also on uncertain paths to financial independence.
 We've shared victories and defeats.

 A PERFECT WORLD FULL OF PERFECT PEOPLE

 It's never easy to open up about mistakes and insecurities.
 Yet, that's exactly what I've done in posts such as, “Real Estate Mistakes To Avoid,” “Dealing With The Fear Of Being Alone Forever,” and “How Amazing Is Your Fabulous Life?“.
 I thought I'd feel a little better about exposing some failures full on and I slightly do.
 But as I read and responded to the comments, I realized I was basically the only one who lost hundreds of thousands of dollars in real estate, who fears dying alone, and who has a case of FOMO.

 Nobody commented in a particularly negative manner.
 Instead, it was more, “Thank goodness I didn't buy a second property!” or “I'm so happy to come home to a loving wife,” or “FOMO?
 Really?
 That's pretty ridiculous if you ask me.”
 Each comment reaffirmed that I was the only sucker to experience such things.

 Keeping Things real

 One of my goals for writing about my mistakes and worries is to let readers know there's a real person behind the writing, not some financial wizard who never steps into a hole and twists his ankle.